 Lindsay’s practice focuses on intellectual property litigation, prosecution, transactions, and counseling.
-She represents and counsels clients ranging from Fortune 500 companies to individuals across a wide array of industries, including: fashion & beauty; media, music & entertainment; food & alcoholic beverage; health; architecture, interior design & real estate; and technology, among others.
+She represents and counsels clients ranging from Fortune 500 companies to individuals across a wide array of industries, including: fashion & beauty; media, publishing, music & entertainment; food & alcoholic beverage; health; architecture, interior design & real estate; and technology, among others.

 Lindsay is a relentless advocate for her clients and particularly excels at crafting and executing novel strategies and creative solutions in both litigation and litigation-avoidance alike.
 While she is effective at resolving disputes early, she is also a go-to lawyer for bet-the-company litigations.
 In connection with those cases, Lindsay routinely leans on her prosecution and transactional skills to develop game-changing litigation strategies and defenses that litigators without those experiences often do not see.